gwtproject/gwt-site/src/main/markdown/eco/com-and-more.md

 serialization and deserialization is based on domino-jackson and service definition is based on JaxRs annotations, while code generation uses annotation processing APT.

-For more information see: [domino-rest at GitHub](https://github.com/DominoKit/domino-rest)
+For more information see: [domino-rest at GitHub](https://dominokit.com/solutions/domino-rest/v1) and [domino-jackson at GitHub](https://dominokit.com/solutions/domino-jackson/v1)

 ## Validation<a id="validation"></a>